guaix-ucm/megaradrp/doc/images.rst

 Image data products
 ===================

 These data products are saved to disk as FITS files.
-PyEmir makes use of the FITS headers to record information about the data processing.
-This information may be recorded using other methods as well, such as the GTC Database or the standalone Pontifex database.
+MEGARA DRP makes use of the FITS headers to record information about the data processing.
+This information may be recorded using other methods as well, such as the GTC Database.

 The following headers are included in all image data products and record information about the version of Numina and the name and version of the recipe used.